austinmama/vsrx/vsrx-default-config.md

 | lo0           |   loopback interface          | |

 ## Interface configurations
-The legacy architecture for these configurations leveraged Linux bridging.
-IBM has since transitioned to a new architecture for its gateways that leverages SR-IOV.
+The legacy architecture for these configurations leveraged Linux bridging on the Ubuntu host hypervisor.
+IBM has since transitioned to a new architecture for its gateways that leverages SR-IOV on the host.
+This caused the vSRX configuration’s interface mapping to change in many cases.
+Differences in the interface configuration are also influenced by whether the vSRX is:

+* 10G or 1G
+* Standalone or High Availability
+* Public and Private, or Private Only
+* The vSRX Version
+  - All 15.1 based vSRX’s use the legacy architecture
+  - Some 18.4 based vSRX’s also use the legacy architectue

 Both the legacy and current architecture is detailed in the following sections.

 ### vSRX High Availability interfaces (current architecture)
-#### No-GRE, SR-IOV for both 10G and 1G

 |**Interface**|**10G Pub+Priv** |**10G Priv Only** |**1G Pub+Priv** |**1G Priv Only** |
 |-------------|----------------|-----------------|-----------------|----------------|